 St. Anthony’s requires that all volunteers coming onsite be fully vaccinated against COVID-19 and show proof against a photo ID at first shift.
-Volunteers, staff, and guests are required to wear a facemask.
+Volunteers, staff, and guests are strongly encouraged to wear a facemask.

 Is there an age requirement for volunteering at St. Anthony’s?